KEY SKILLS OF THE MATHS CURRICULUM

 IMPACT OF COVID-19

-Due to the partial school closures in the summer term of 2020 subsequent maths teaching and learning has been carefully amended in our Maths Recovery Curriculum.
+Due to the partial school closures 2020 and 2021 subsequent maths teaching and learning has been carefully amended in our Maths Recovery Curriculum.
 This has meant that we have had to use careful assessments and at times spend longer and revisit some topics to secure pupil understanding and also ensure that missed content has been covered.
 Although we use the WhiteRose maths as the basis staff use ongoing assessments and tracking of pupils to ensure pupils have firm foundations in their learning.
 This also follows the new non-statutory DfE guidance released in June 2020 which highlights core concepts in the national curriculum and demonstrates progression from year 1 to year 6.
 It also summarises the most important knowledge and understanding within each year group and important connections between these mathematical topics.

 Children use a range of written methods for completing addition, subtraction, division and multiplication.
 Many of the methods the children use may be different to the ones that you were taught at school.
 Please refer to the school calculation policy and numeracy policy, below, to view methods being used.